lsst-sqre/ltd-keeper/docs/gke-staging-deployment-playbook.rst

 #######################################
-Creating and Using a Staging Deployment
+Creating and using a staging deployment
 #######################################

 When working on LTD Keeper, it's sometimes useful to create a separate Kubernetes deployment for testing that's isolated from production.